Column: Bowling becomes butt of joke as Georgia reopens

 “When people aren’t bowling, they’re not buying products,” he went on.
 “So manufacturers are at a standstill.
 That affects me as a publisher.
 When manufacturers can’t sell product, they stop advertising.”

-So, while it’s easy to ridicule bowling as nothing more than an excuse to drink beer and knock over things, that’s hardly fair to those who love the sport and pursue it at the highest levels.
+So, while it’s low-hanging fruit to ridicule bowling as nothing more than an excuse to drink beer and knock over things, that’s hardly fair to those who love the sport and pursue it at the highest levels.

+“It’s so easy to poke fun at something you know very little about,” said Australia’s Jason Belmonte, winner of a record 13 major titles and one of the stars of the Professional Bowlers Association Tour.
+“The players out there are young and incredibly fit.
+The game has evolved from the 1950s and ‘60s stereotype of the burger-eating, beer-drinking professional athlete.

+“When you get an injection of reality,” he added, “that reality is very different from ‘Kingpin’ or ‘The Big Lebowski.’”

 World Bowling, the sport’s international governing body, has been pushing for years to be included on the Olympic program — and it’s got a very strong case.
 The federation claims more than 100 million participants, some 10 million competitive players and approaching 150 member nations, making it far more popular than several sports that are part of the Summer Games.

-But now, because of a much-debated decision in the Deep South, bowling has again become the butt of the joke and a convenient target of criticism.
+But now, because of a much-debated decision in the Deep South, it has again become the butt of the joke and a convenient target of criticism.

 The AMF American Lanes in Conyers vowed to take major steps to prevent the virus from infecting its players and employees, including the hiring of an industrial cleaning crew, thorough sanitizing of balls and shoes, hand sanitizer stations throughout the complex, and maintaining an empty lane between groups to allow social distancing and prevent the sharing of balls.